StuartCox3107/iGrow/README.md

 Bootstrap and Materialize both used initially, until I realised that this causes issues in terms of the class names causing clashes.
 I realised this issue, and made the decision to switch to using Materialize only

+Issues with the Materialize forms corrected by ensuring that the div structure was corrected

 ### Open issues

+Possible for a user to enter a harvest date being prior to the planting date.
+The decision to manage this through site moderation was made

 ### [Top of page](#iGrow)
 ---